jmkulakowski/my-library/dynamic-images-by-ratio/README.md

 [demo usage](https://jmkulakowski.github.io/my-library/dynamic-images-by-ratio/)

+*** **NOTE** ***
+*The class is currently only built to handle image containers that have widths higher than, or equal to, their heights.
+In other words, a 4:5 ratio would not be supported, but a 5:4 ratio would be.
+Equal widths and heights are also supported (i.e. 1:1).*

 ## Installation

 Include the DynamicImagesByRatio.js class file somewhere within your HTML page.
 I recommend either loading this in the ```<head>``` of the document, or after the ```<footer>```.